Bronson15/GSUPizzaShop/README.md

 * Commit changes.
 When creating commit message be sure to use present tense (i.e. "adding new image to pizza.php")

 ### Step 6:
-* Create pull-request for your branch
+* Create pull request for your branch

 ### Step 7:
 * Text Bronson to approve pull-request

+* Text Bronson if you have any questions or get confused *